 In Dutch oven, combine turkey bones and trimmings with water.
 Add salt, poultry seasoning, bouillon cubes and bay leaf.
 Bring to boil.
 Cover and cook over low heat 1 hour.

 In a Dutch oven, saute onions in oil until tender.
 Stir in flour and curry until blended.
 Gradually stir in broth.
 Add the potatoes, celery, carrots, parsley, and sage.
-Bring to a boil; reduce heat, cover, and simmer for 10 to 12 minutes or until vegetables are tender.

 Recipe forTurkey Chowder Soup.
 Boil broth, potatoes, celery and carrots together until tender, approximately 20 minutes.
 Then add butter.
 In a blender combine milk and flour.
 Stir into soup mixture to thicken.
 It will become like a thin gravy.